 Triple-Flavor Monkey Bread features three different flavors of rolls in one bundt pan.
 Everyone gets to choose their favorite flavor: cheese, cinnamon-sugar, or buttered…or maybe one of each?!
 Although this recipe is written to be mixed and kneaded in a bread machine, you have other options.
 This recipe will work with frozen bread dough or see the notes at the end of this recipe to use a stand mixer or make by hand.

-Triple-Flavor Monkey Bread gives me that “kid in a candy store” feeling.
-Which one to choose?
+Triple-Flavor Monkey Bread gives me that kid-in-a-candy-or-ice-cream-store feeling.
+Surely you know it.
+Which flavor should I choose?
 Cheese, cinnamon-sugar, or buttered?
 How about one of each?
+Maybe two?

-People often think Triple-Flavor Monkey Bread is a cake, especially if you serve it with the bottom side up.
-After we give thanks for our meal, I have learned to inform everybody what kind of treat they are looking at, or else I encourage one of my guests to tear off a piece or two just to get things started.
-Otherwise, you might end up with an untouched masterpiece because people think it is dessert.
+Sometimes, people think Triple-Flavor Monkey Bread is actually a cake instead of bread, especially if you serve it with the bottom side up.
+I suggest you tell them or show them by pulling off the first piece.
+Otherwise, you might end up with an untouched masterpiece because they think it is dessert.

-Monkey Bread (yeast) with 3 different flavors: butter, cheese, cinnamon-sugar; mixed and kneaded in bread machine
+Monkey Bread (yeast) with 3 different flavors: butter, cheese, cinnamon-sugar; mixed and kneaded in a bread machine

 - 1 c. warm milk